snehas-SJSU/Dataware-Group-Project/Multi-Coin Crypto Analytics Using CoinGecko API/README.md

 ## 🎯 Project Objective

-The goal of this project is to design and implement a production-style end-to-end analytics pipeline for analyzing cryptocurrency market data across multiple assets.
+The goal of this project is to build an end-to-end automated analytics pipeline that processes, transforms, forecasts, and visualizes cryptocurrency market data for multiple assets.

 The pipeline:
 - Ingests real-time and historical crypto market data